Here at the Duluth Playhouse, we make it a priority to offer a theatre experience that can be enjoyed by all patrons.

 - Audio Description is the art of talking pictorially or becoming a “verbal camera lens,” to enable audience members who are blind or have low vision to hear descriptions of actions, body language, lights, costumes, scenery and other aspects of the production not conveyed by voices from the stage.

 - NORSHOR THEATRE: We now offer wheelchair assistance from the Medical District Parking Ramp to inside the NorShor Theatre.
 Right inside the doors of the Medical District Parking Ramp, we have a waiting area and ushers ready to help should you require assistance safely navigating the skywalk and your way into the NorShor.

 - FAMILY & UNDERGROUND THEATRE: A limited number of wheelchairs are available free of charge on a first-come, first-serve basis for use inside Depot when visiting the Family and Underground Theatres.
 Patrons may borrow courtesy wheelchairs if needed; please touch base with the House Manager the day of the performance.

 - High Magnification Glasses for vision enhancement are available free of charge on a first-come, first-serve basis and are available at the Box Office the night of a performance.

 LARGE PRINT MATERIALS

 - Large print materials are available at the Box Office upon request.
 These materials are provided free of charge.

-- For the Depot Theatre: General restrooms are located on the main level of the Depot building, down the hall from the Playhouse theatre.
+- Family Theatre: General restrooms are located on the main level of the Depot building, down the hall from the theatre.

-- For the Underground: Restrooms are located just outside the theatre doors.
+- Underground Theatre: Restrooms are located just around the corner outside the theatre entrance doors.

 If you have specific program questions or would like an accommodation not listed above, please contact our Patron Services Director at firstname.lastname@example.org or 218.733.7555.